 Welcome to the Buzz, CASA/LA’s hub for volunteer news, upcoming events, resources, and more!
 View a summary of the page’s contents below and feel free to click to jump down to the section that is most relevant to you.
 The Buzz is updated monthly and each month’s highlights can be delivered straight to your inbox.

-If you have any questions about the Buzz or anything else CASA/LA-related, please reach out to Isabel Bloom, our manager of volunteer relations.
-Thanks for being an advocate!
+If you have any suggestions about the Buzz or anything else CASA/LA-related, please submit to our suggestion box!

 TABLE OF CONTENTS